 In addition to that, participants will have a chance to design practical activities aiming to make a significant, positive impact in their schools or broader communities.

-By the end of the course, participants will be more informed as to the main notions and issues connected to ecology, such as biodiversity, pollution, climate change, sustainability.
+By the end of the course, participants will be more informed as to the main notions and issues connected to ecologies, such as biodiversity, pollution, climate change, and sustainability.

 As a consequence, they will feel more confident in managing their pupils’ debates about those topics, as well as in communicating with the school staff and community stakeholders.